-Mistakes are quite common in excel so to rectify this we have an option called “Undo” by using Ctrl + Z. In often case, we may undo action but later we may recognize that that was not actually a mistake so we need to go back to the original point before we undo the action, so canceling the undo action is called as “Redo” in excel
+Mistakes are quite common in Excel.
+So to rectify this, we have an option called “Undo” by using Ctrl + Z. In many cases, we may undo an action, but later we may recognize that that was not a mistake.
+So, we must go back to the original point before undoing the action.
+Therefore, canceling the undo action is called “Redo” in Excel.

-In excel to redo the undone action we have shortcut key i.e. “Ctrl + Y”.
+To redo the undone action in Excel, we have a shortcut key, “Ctrl + Y.”

-We all know to correct the mistakes we have done in software’s there is a shortcut key “Ctrl + Z” which undo the mistake we have performed.
+We all know that to correct the mistakes in software, there is a shortcut key, “Ctrl + Z,” which undoes our error.

-We can use this QAT to perform actions or we can also use shortcut keys also to perform these tasks.
+We can use this QAT to perform actions, or we can also use shortcut keys to perform these tasks.

-If you do not have the above icons on your QAT follow the below steps to activate them by customizing the too bar.
+If you do not have the above icons on your QAT, follow the below steps to activate them by customizing the toolbar.

-Step 3: Now it will open up the “Excel Options” window, from this, choose “Quick Access Toolbar”.
+Step 3: The “Excel Options” window will open up.
+From this, choose “Quick Access Toolbar.”

-Step 6: Now do the same for “UNDO” as well.
-After adding the commands click on “Ok”
+Step 6: Also, do the same for “Undo.”
+After adding the commands, click on “OK.”